Introduction to the Benefits of Deadlifts

 Deadlifting is a total body workout.
 (And you do not need to lift heavy to get results).

-7. Increase Testosterone (Without Drugs)
+#7.
+Increase Your Testosterone (Without Drugs)

 Deadlifts have no equal (other than squats) to increase your testosterone dramatically.

-As you age, your testosterone decreases, as well as your interest in sex, and the ability to perform.
+As you age, your testosterone decreases, as well as your interest in sex and the ability to perform.

-This is why testosterone is so vital for a man:
+Living a longer life also becomes more difficult, which is why testosterone is so vital for a man:

 - Testosterone enables your body to build denser bones and prevent osteoporosis.